 - Nursing Administration: If bedside manner isn’t your thing, nurses always need smart administrators to push the right policies through.

 - Medicine: Getting a degree in medicine can lead to a lot of different jobs.
-Neurologists and respiratory care physicians are just a couple career possibilities.
+Neurologists and respiratory care physicians are just a couple of career possibilities.

 - Primary Health Care: If you’re more interested in seeing regular patients and creating connections in your work, being a primary care doctor is a great opportunity.